sohamgz/gems-backend/README.md

 * ✅ **Task Management**

   * Create, Read, Update, Delete tasks
+  * Tasks include due dates, status, and assigned user
   * Each user only accesses their own tasks
   * Tasks linked to user via MongoDB relations

 * 🔐 **Protected Routes**

-  * Only authenticated users can access `/api/tasks` endpoints
+  * Only authenticated users can access `/api/tasks`   and `/api/users` routes
   * JWT is verified using middleware on every request

 ---